 Oats contain many vitamins and minerals, especially iron.
 Just one cup dried oats contains 26% of the Recommended Daily Allowance for iron.
-Obviously, you want to cook the oats, but that’s the amount that was nutritionally evaluated just so you know.
-What’s nice about this is that iron supplementation can be very hard on your gastrointestinal tract, and can cause stool discoloration, cramps, constipation and severe nausea or vomiting.
-So to have a delicious meal and know that you’re getting much needed iron can be a blessing.
+Obviously, you want to cook the oats, but that’s the amount that was nutritionally evaluated, just so you know.
+What’s nice about this is that iron supplementation can be very hard on your gastrointestinal tract, and can cause stool discoloration, cramps, constipation, and severe nausea or vomiting.
+To have a delicious meal and know that you’re getting much needed iron can be a blessing.

 Oatmeal imparts over half your RDA for B1 (79%), as well as being a rich source for other B vitamins such as these:

 All of these B vitamins contribute to the production of ‘good mood’ neurotransmitters, thus lessening depression, anxiety and insomnia.
 B vitamins are critical for healthy methylation, too.
 If you are interested in reading, Methylation Problems Leads to 100s of Diseases, just CLICK HERE.